-Aside from the fact that our original seat was turquoise (Dr. Crankshaft HATES turquoise) and the new upholstery would be red, we knew that 50 years of use had taken its toll on the structure itself.
+Aside from the fact that our original seat was turquoise (and we hate turquoise) and the new upholstery would be red, we knew that 50 years of use had taken its toll on the structure itself.
 It had to be taken down to the bare frame and rebuilt.
 Starting with the seat bottom (no particular reason) we commenced disassembly.

 First, we turned the seat over and started removing all the hog clips and staples that held the old cover attached.
 Pliers, wire cutters and the occasional use of the grinder accomplished this task.